gilescarlos/Stats-170-Cap-Stone/README.md

 ### (B) wrangling: contains the files necessary to clean summary sheet data

-- cleaning_extracting.Rmd:
+- cleaning_extracting.Rmd: R markdown file for cleaning and extracting summary sheet data from excel file provided by our sponsors.

 ### (C) eda: contains the files necessary to explore the data

-- eda.Rmd:
+- eda.Rmd: R markdown file containing code used for exploratory data analysis and creating plots.

 ### (D) UCI_HD_Label-NG-2023-05-19: contains the all the files, data, and models to run the CNN from DeepLabCut

-- dlc-models:
-- evaluation-results:
-- labeled-data:
-- training-datasets:
+- dlc-models: contains pose_cfg.yaml which contains information about which specific body parts were labeled and trained on, along with several other hyperparameters
+- evaluation-results: contains excel files indicating the number of training iterations and error rate for the model along with labeled images for the training data
+- labeled-data: contains separate folders for each video trained on - each folder has a csv file for the labeled data and several frames from the video
+- training-datasets: contains an excel file that combines all of the training data in the labeled-data folder from each video
+- videos: contains the videos trained on, them labeled from the model, and corresponding excel files about the likelihood of each body part
-- config.yaml: hyperparameters
+- config.yaml: file containing several general parameters for the model.

 ### (E) data: contains all summary data provided by our collaborators